 I am an avid retro gamer juggling a full time job, family, and this hobby.
-I started writing this blog as an outlet for what I have learned over the years, to and to chronicle my endeavors in the hobby.
+I started writing this blog as an outlet for what I have learned over the years, and to chronicle my endeavors in the hobby.
+I have no interest in commercializing or monetizing this page as I just want to write about what I want to write about.
+Also, I don't care for tacky adds all over the margins.

 The first console that I played was the Atari 2600.
 I vividly remember playing Chopper Command, Combat, and Pac-Man in my friend's basement.
 Years later, I played the NES for the first time, the game was Super Mario Bros.
 I was blown away at the quantum leap in graphics and gameplay: the vibrant colors, the scrolling screen, the melodic music, and the defined sprites all made for a brand new experience in gaming.
 The NES was my first console, for my 10th birthday that year.
 The economics of the mid-1980's meant that game buying was a serious investment, and so just a handful of games is what most kids owned.
 The very idea of having hundreds of games was ludicrous.